nushell/nushell.github.io/lang-guide/lang-guide.md

 ^$"($path1)($path2)($fn)"
 ```

-The caret `^` before the string interpolation symbol `$` allows that external command to be exectued.
+The caret `^` before the string interpolation symbol `$` allows that external command to be executed.

 ## String Quoting

 ### Double quotes

-Double quotes are used as you would think normal quotes should be used except for one thing.
-That one thing is escapes can be recognized and interpreted with double quotes.
+Double quotes are used as you would normal quotes, except for one thing: escapes can be recognized and interpreted with double quotes.

 Example: